kurtextrem/instant.page/README.md

 A quick note for testing: Switching tabs currently cancels any prerenders, keep this in mind while debugging.

+## Prefetch Limitations

+Prefetch and prerender do not use the same in-flight request, so they will create two separate requests.
+However, navigational requests will re-use the in-flight request or [request the remaining bytes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Link_prefetching_FAQ#what_happens_if_i_click_on_a_link_while_something_is_being_prefetched) of a request.

 ## Prerender Limitations

 - PrerenderV2 is [disabled](https://source.chromium.org/chromium/chromium/src/+/main:content/browser/preloading/prerender/prerender_host_registry.cc;l=44;drc=61bc5ca953c07dca60dd1e4de000da97e7bc4e3f;bpv=1;bpt=1) on Android devices with less than 1.7 GB of memory, [tracking bug](https://bugs.chromium.org/p/chromium/issues/detail?id=1382697)
 - Prerender/prefetch is disabled if the user has OS-level data-saver or battery-saver turned on, or if the user has "preload pages" turned off in chrome://settings
 - PrerenderV2 consumes 30 - 100 MiB per prerendered page

+## Preload Limitations

+Preloads in Safari are sent using `as=fetch`, which makes them ineligible for navigational requests (in other words: when a user clicks on the link, it won't re-use the preload request).
+However, the requests can still be used to e.g. prime CDN cache.

 ## Tests